khulnasoft/khulnasoft/doc/admin/observability/opentelemetry.md

 Refer to the [`googlecloud` exporter documentation](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/exporter/googlecloudexporter/README.md) for all available options.

-If you run Sourcegraph on a GCP workload, all requests will be authenticated automatically.
+If you run Khulnasoft on a GCP workload, all requests will be authenticated automatically.
 The documentation describes other authentication methods.

 ```yaml
 exporters: